-Addressing the social determinants of health can help reduce costs and improve health outcomes, but what role does connected health play?
+Addressing the social determinants of health can help reduce costs and improve health outcomes, but what role does connective health play?

 Expanding Remote Access to Care